Triviy/csharp-templates/Readme.md

 - What are main features?

 ## What is out of scope?
-- CDW related implementation
+- CN related implementation
-- Package dependencies related to CDW
+- Package dependencies related CN
 - Folder structure

-It's just a demo of base functionality that will evolve to final version of CDW templates.
+It's just a demo of base functionality that will evolve to final version of CN templates.

 ## dotnet new
 - What is "dotnet new"?